 We will accept the new A Level and GCSE qualifications and will formulate offers on an equivalent basis to the current qualifications.
-We do not plan to make changes to individual degree programme entry requirements; however there may be minor adjustments to subject requirements prior to 2017 entry.
+We do not plan to make changes to individual degree programme entry requirements; however there may be minor adjustments to subject requirements.

 - A Levels remain the most popular entry qualification for our students and the qualification is also highly valued by employers.
 We encourage schools and colleges to continue to offer a range of A levels to their students.

 - We do not expect students to take four or more A Levels.
-Offers are based on the results of the best three A Levels, with subject-specific requirements for some courses, with the exception of Medicine and Surgery where an additional AS Level is required.
+Offers are based on the results of the best three A Levels, with subject-specific requirements for some courses, with the exception of Medicine and Surgery in some cases.

 - We believe that the practical skills in the sciences are integral to the understanding and appreciation of the subjects.
 In the reformed A Level in Biology, Chemistry and Physics we expect applicants to achieve the required grade in the written examination (typically A or B) and pass the practical skills assessment.

 - We accept General Studies for the majority of degree courses, although typically this subject would be taken as a fourth A Level.